-Is fruit juice really healthful for our kids?
+Is fruit juice really healthy for our kids?
 Here's why experts are tightening fruit juice intake guidelines for children.

 Fruit juice is the drink all parents count on — it's full of nutrients and the kids love it.
 Unfortunately, you might want to think twice the next time you squeeze out fruit juice to beat the heat in Singapore.

 The American Academy of Pediatrics has released new fruit juice intake guidelines, advising that the drink isn't as healthy as most parents believe.
 They now recommend tougher restrictions for kids of all ages than those set out previously.

 The new report explains that even 100% fruit juice doesn't equal fresh fruit, as we might think.
 While fruit juice may contain nutrients like vitamin C and calcium, it lacks the protein and fibre which are important for your children's growth.

 In fact, too much fruit juice might have negative effects on younger kids!
 Dr Elsie Taveras, commenting on the changes in The Straits Times, said, "We have studies that show infants who drink more juice in that early life period are more likely to go on to drink soda and sugar-containing beverages."

 Here are the new guidelines recommended for parents, broken down by age of child: